grandeurdev/arduino-sdk/README.md

 ### Fetching Device Variables and Updating Them

-On Gradeur Cloud, we generally store the device data in two containers: **summary** to contain uncontrollable device variables and **parms** to contain controllable device variables.
+On Grandeur Cloud, we generally store the device data in two containers: **summary** to contain uncontrollable device variables and **parms** to contain controllable device variables.
 You can get and set both types using the following functions:

 * `apolloDevice.getSummary()`
 * `apolloDevice.getParms()`